The Bankrate promise

-Bank of America Premium Rewards credit card details
+What to love about the Bank of America Premium Rewards credit card

-We searched for an everyday user of the Bank of America Premium Rewards card and found attorney Stewart Guss, who loves using his card for two main reasons: the redemption flexibility and low annual fee.
+We searched for an everyday user of the Bank of America Premium Rewards card and found attorney Stewart Guss, who loves using his card for two main reasons: its redemption flexibility and its low annual fee.
 Here’s how Guss maximizes the card’s value and makes it work for his lifestyle.

 Flexible redemption options

-While you earn 2X points for travel and dining purchases, and 1.5X points on everything else, you can redeem your points in several ways.
-Cardholders can redeem their points for travel booked through the Bank of America Travel Center, gift cards or cash back in the form of a statement credit or deposit into qualifying accounts.
+While you earn 2X points for travel and dining purchases, and 1.5X points on everything else, you can redeem your rewards points in several ways.
+Cardholders can redeem their points for travel booked through the Bank of America Travel Center, gift cards, statement credits or deposits into eligible Bank of America or Merrill accounts.
 What makes this ideal is that each redemption option has the same value — 1 cent per point.

 Some travel credit cards boost your rewards when you redeem your points through a card’s travel portal.
 This card doesn’t offer that point-boosting perk, but that doesn’t mean it isn’t a good rewards card option for some.

 “I used some [points] for cash back around Christmastime to have more flexibility with gifts,” says Guss.
-“Since the start of 2022, I’ve just been accumulating the points… If we have a more open world, or at least a COVID-safe U.S. in the summertime, I’ll be glad I have those points.”
+“Since the start of 2022, I’ve just been accumulating the points… […] [I]n the summertime, I’ll be glad I have those points.”

-You’ll see annual fees up to $695 with other travel rewards cards, which makes the $95 annual fee with this card worth highlighting.
+You’ll see annual fees of up to $695 with some of the top travel credit cards, which makes the $95 annual fee with this card worth highlighting.
 Guss used this exact point when comparing the fees of other travel cards.

-Since he knew he wasn’t traveling as much as he normally does to take advantage of perks other cards may offer, the $95 annual fee was more reasonable—and he could choose to redeem for cash back instead.
+Since he knew he wasn’t traveling as much as he normally does — which would help him to take advantage of the perks other travel cards offer — the $95 annual fee was more reasonable, and he could choose to redeem his rewards for cash back instead.

 Ability to boost rewards

-Bank of America offers the Preferred Rewards program, which is currently available by invitation-only for those with at least a $20,000 average rolling balance within a qualifying Bank of America or Merrill account.
+Bank of America offers the Preferred Rewards program, which is available to those with at least a $20,000 average rolling balance within a qualifying Bank of America or Merrill account.

 Other travel perks

-In addition to the card’s rewards and potential cash back, the Bank of America Premium Rewards card includes other convenient travel benefits.
-As a cardholder, you can enjoy up to $100 in statement credits for airline incidentals, up to $100 in credits toward Global Entry or TSA PreCheck and various travel coverages— such as trip cancellation and interruption insurance, baggage delay insurance and lost luggage reimbursement.
+In addition to the card’s rewards, the Bank of America Premium Rewards card includes other convenient travel benefits.
+As a cardholder, you can enjoy up to $100 in statement credits for airline incidentals, up to $100 in statement credits toward Global Entry or TSA PreCheck (every four years) and various travel insurance protections — such as trip cancellation and interruption insurance, baggage delay insurance and lost luggage reimbursement.

 Further, the card doesn’t charge foreign transaction fees, which is a big perk if you find yourself traveling overseas.
-Overall, if a cardholder is able to take advantage of these multiple benefits, it more than makes up for the $95 annual fee.
+Overall, if a cardholder is able to take advantage of even half of these card benefits, that will more than make up for the $95 annual fee.

 The bottom line

-At first glance, the Bank of America Premium Rewards card may seem a little lackluster considering the redemption value of each point is the same whether you use it for travel or cash back.
-However, considering the volatility of the travel industry over the past two years, it can work to the cardholder’s advantage; you don’t have to feel pressured to use your rewards based on what has the highest redemption value—you can simply choose if you want to redeem for travel, cash back or gift cards.
+At first glance, the Bank of America Premium Rewards credit card may seem a little lackluster considering that you’ll get the same redemption value whether you use rewards for travel or cash back.
+However, considering the volatility of the travel industry over the last few years, this flexibility can work to the cardholder’s advantage — you won’t have to worry about saving your rewards for high-value options.
+Instead, you can redeem your rewards for any option that works best for you, whether that’s travel, cash back or gift cards.

-Information about the Bank of America® Premium Rewards® credit card was last updated on 8/1/2022.
+The information about the Bank of America® Premium Rewards® credit card was last updated on June 5, 2023.